Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature: Polycyclic subgroups

 for all $a \in A$.
 This concludes the proof of our lemma. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:CCundistorted}.] {Let $A\subset G$ be a finitely generated abelian subgroup.} Up to replacing $G$ with a finitely generated subgroup containing $A$, we assume that $G$ is finitely generated.
-Assume for contradiction that $G$ contains a distorted finitely generated abelian subgroup $A$, i.e. there exist elements $g_n \in A$ such that $|g_n|_G / |g_n|_A \to 0$ as $n \to + \infty$.
+\begin{proof}[Proof of Proposition~\ref{prop:CCundistorted}.]
+Assume for contradiction that $G$ contains a distorted finitely generated abelian subgroup $A$.
+Up to replacing $G$ with a finitely generated subgroup containing $A$, we assume that $G$ is finitely generated.
+The fact that $A$ is distorted in $G$ precisely means that there exist elements $g_n \in A$ such that $|g_n|_G / |g_n|_A \to 0$ as $n \to + \infty$.

 As a consequence of Proposition~\ref{thm:PolycyclicCC}, up to replacing $A$ by a finite index subgroup, we can assume that $A$ is a direct product $A_1 \oplus A_2$ where $A_1$ is elliptic and $A_2$ purely loxodromic.
 (This can also be shown directly without using Proposition~\ref{thm:PolycyclicCC}).
 Again up to replacing $A$ with a finite-index subgroup, we assume without loss of generality that $A_1$ fixes a vertex.
 For every $n \geq 0$, fix $a_n \in A_1$ and $b_n \in A_2$ such that $g_n=a_nb_n$.
 We distinguish two cases.